 The choice of rig depends on the species which is being targeted.
 As estuary fish are generally smaller than fish that may be caught from other areas it makes sense to keep hook sizes relatively small, so that the fish present can be caught.
 Due to the sheltered conditions and likely snag free nature of estuaries it is not usually necessary to use weak links or other anti-snag terminal tackle such as Gemini Breakers or Breakaway Escape Links.

 Three hook flapping rigs with small hooks (size 2 – 4) can be very effective when targeting flatfish such as flounder in estuaries, and the small size of hooks means that other species such as Dover sole and dabs can also be caught if they are present.
 Estuaries can prove on of the best places to add beads and other attractors to the hooklengths, and some anglers also use attractors such as flounder spoons to their rigs when fishing in estuaries as an additional attractant.
 The three hooks of this rig mean that a good scent trail can be built up, and of course anglers can experiment with three different baits.
+Click here to view Sea Angling Shop’s Three Hook Flatfish Rig which comes with beads and attractors fitted to the hooklengths.
 Lugworm and ragworm are good baits when targeting flatfish in estuaries, although mackerel or bluey strip and peeler crabs can also be effective when estuary fishing for flatfish.

 If bass are the species which is being sought then a simple single hook rig can be a good choice, with a size 1/0 or 2/0 hook in a strong pattern from a good manufacturer.
 Many angles choose to clip down their bait behind an impact shield as this will improve the presentation of the bait and being clipped down prevents larger baits from flailing around and tangling during the cast.
+View Sea Angling Shop’s Single Hook Clipped Down Rig by clicking here.
+This rig is ideal for this type of situation and comes with a choice of four different hook sizes.
 The top bait when estuary fishing for bass is peeler crab, although sandeel, strips of bluey and a single large ragworm can all get results.

-A good balance between these two rigs can be a two hook flapping rig with size 1 hooks.
-This type of rig covers all bases as two baits can be used and the hooks are small enough for most flatfish (with the possible exception of Dover sole) to get into their mouths, but strong enough the handle any larger species such as bass, big silver eels or any interloping species such as cod, rays or whiting which may come along.
+A good balance between these two rigs can be a two hook flapping rig (pictured left) fitted with size 1 or 1/0 hooks.
+This type of rig covers all bases as a different bait can be used on each hook and the hooks are small enough for most flatfish species (with the possible exception of Dover sole) to get into their mouths, but strong enough the handle any larger species such as bass, big silver eels or any unexpected species such as cod, rays or whiting which may come along.
+This rig is available with hooks ranging from size 2 to 2/0 from Sea Angling Shop by clicking here.

 When fishing for the three species of true mullet in estuaries specialised tackle and tactics are needed, due to the incredibly shy nature of this species and its specific feeding habits.
 Full details on the methods and techniques needed to catch mullet can be found by clicking here.